 75. The undertaking shall disclose any metrics that it uses to evaluate performance and

-76. Metrics shall include those defined in ESRS, as well as metrics identified on an entity-specific basis, whether taken from other sources or developed by the undertaking itself.
+effectiveness, in relation to a material impact, risk or opportunity.76.
+Metrics shall include those defined in ESRS, as well as metrics identified on an entity-specific basis, whether taken from other sources or developed by the undertaking itself.

 77. For each metric, the undertaking shall: